 A Sun editorial said:

-The Prince Harry pictures are a crucial test of Britain's free Press.
-It is absurd that in the internet age newspapers like The Sun could be stopped from publishing stories and pictures already seen by millions on the free-for-all that is the
+Harry pictures are a crucial test of Britain's free Press.
+It is absurd that in the internet age newspapers like The Sun could be stopped from publishing stories and pictures already seen by millions on the free-for-all that is the web.

 London Mayor Boris Johnson said he had a deafening indifference to the publication of the naked photos.
 He told the BBC: